 - 3 risks of wearing post-surgical compression garments

 - How tight should it be?

 - How long should I wear it?

-There are number benefits you’ll realize by wearing post surgical compression garments.
+There are many benefits you’ll realize by wearing post-surgical compression garments.
 Let’s take a look at each:

 1. Quicker healing